tskit-dev/msprime/docs/mutations.md

 These resulting alleles show how derived states are built.

-The behavior of this mutation model when used to add mutations to a previously mutated tree sequence can be subtle.
+The behaviour of this mutation model when used to add mutations to a previously mutated tree sequence can be subtle.
 Let's look at a simple example.
 Here, we first lay down mutations of type 1, starting from ID 0: